DylanRhymaun/personal-website/writing/fun/albumsof2025.md

     <h3>Review</h3>
     <p>I reviewed this in November when my list was nearing it&#x27;s end point, and my general dislike of this album made me want to look into the relationship between how well I know the artist and my standards of them.
 I found that after 85 reviews, there was a correlation of -0.187 when comparing my perceived popularity of the artist and my take on the album.
 While that somewhat aligns with my worries, the fact that the correlation is so weak is glad to see.
 It says only 3.5% of my review is impacted by their perceived popularity in my eyes, in theory.
 With that said, I did not like this album.
 For starters, it sounds way too much like pretty much everything this band has released before, but lacking in emotional depth in comparison.
 Florence&#x27;s singing especially suffers in comparison to her work from the early 2010s, to the point where it honestly felt like she was bored of her very existence.
 Maybe she&#x27;s depressed.
 Then there&#x27;s the lyrics.
 I won&#x27;t go into too much detail here, but there&#x27;s one song on here, &quot;One of the Greats&quot; which is brutally whiny.
 Florence and the Machine has the privelege of being a household name in 2025.
 I don&#x27;t doubt in the slightest that it took a ton of behind the scenes work to get them to the heights they reached in around 2013, but they won.
 Yet Florence decides to say &quot;It must be nice to be a man and make boring music just because you can&quot;, claiming the line is referring to men being lazier performers than women.
 That&#x27;s 100% true on average, but the blanket statement and lack of self reflection is a terrible look.
 That&#x27;s just one example of a few misandrist lines scattered around the album.
 If you know me, you know I&#x27;m not a men&#x27;s rights guy and that I&#x27;m not defending men in any way shape or form.
-I bring this up because on top of being simply boring, &lt;em&gt;Everybody Scream&lt;/em&gt; also has a lot of anger within it that comes out in some pretty unflattering ways.
+I bring this up because on top of being simply boring, *Everybody Scream* also has a lot of anger within it that comes out in some pretty unflattering ways.
 At the very least, they could be communicated much more effectively. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=QRqCK7jv9tc&amp;list=RDQRqCK7jv9tc&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>